OUR BASTROP CAMPUS

 Wildlife on the land is abundant and includes, white-tailed deer, turkeys, armadillos, bobcats, raccoons, grey-foxes, coyotes, and eastern cottontails.

-We have many cool teaching and camping locations on the land including 5 outdoor fire pits.
-Other facilities on campus include indoor bathrooms with attached showers, two open-air outdoor classrooms, our school office, and our Wild Life Forest Preschool including a 16-foot Earth Bag roundhouse classroom and natural play-yard.
+We have many cool teaching and camping locations on the land including 7 outdoor fire pits.
+Other facilities on campus include indoor bathrooms with attached showers, numerous open-air outdoor classrooms, and our Wild Life Forest Preschool including a 16-foot Earth Bag roundhouse classroom and natural play-yard.
 We look forward to seeing you here!

 Earth Native Wilderness School: 137 Woodview Lane, Bastrop, TX 78602 - Map and written directions at bottom of page